MallocNull/circlescape/protocol.md

 ### Numeric Packing

-All numbers, unless otherwise specified here or in the packet ID section, are the string representation of a base 10 number.
+All numbers, unless otherwise specified here or in the _BODY_ section, are the string representation of a base 10 number.
 Common exceptions below:

 * User IDs: 8 bytes, integer, unsigned
 * Co-ordinates:  8 bytes, double-precision float

+### Packet IDs

+#### Server to Client

+0. login and registration login and registration login and registration login and registration login and registration login and registration login and registration login and registration login and registration login and registration login and registration login and registration

+#### Client to Server

 ## Sockstamps